 So, if you are wondering just how many teeth can be on a bridge the answer is it depends upon the health of your surrounding teeth that will be supporting the bridge.
 A dental bridge can take the place of one or more missing teeth, but it is important to remember that the more teeth you have on a bridge, the less stable it becomes.
 The more teeth your bridge replaces also means that there is a greater chance that an implant-supported bridge might be the better choice.

 An implant-supported bridge is a great option for those who want a total teeth replacement option, but don’t have healthy natural teeth to help support the bridge.
 If this is the case, you might also want to consider stand-alone implants to replace each missing tooth.
 Your dentist in Lincoln, NE can help you find the best solution.

 How much is a dental bridge?

 Dental insurances will cover some of its cost but not all of it.
-We offer dental payment plans to help patients to afford needed dental treatment.
+Our dentists in Lincoln, NE offer dental payment plans to help patients afford needed dental treatment.